zxing-cpp/zxing-cpp/wrappers/qt/README.md

     ZXing::ZXing
 )
 ```

+To build the demo programs like ZXingQtCamReader, set cmake config variable `ZXING_EXAMPLES_QT=ON`.

 **Note on Qt Meta-Object Compiler (moc)**: If `ZXingQt.h` is located outside your project directory (e.g., in a system include path), Qt's automoc may not detect the `Q_OBJECT` classes in the header.
 To fix this, add the following line at the end of your `.cpp` file that uses `BarcodeReader` or other Qt classes from `ZXingQt.h`: